As more stupid and careless acts on our roads are captured on dash cams do they contribute to safer roads asks Geraldine Herbert?

 So while dash cams can protect us from insurance scammers, keep younger drivers under close scrutiny and promise to keep us safer by capturing bad motorists in full technicolour glory, I for one don’t particularly relish the idea of a dash cam in every car.

 For emergency services, trucks and buses, yes a dash cam may be a useful addition but the notion that we can all be made to drive better and obey the rules of the road only if we are watched closely enough all the time is nonsense.
 The increase in CCTV in cities does not reduce crime nor has the rise of the camera phone made us any safer.
-The real issue seems to be safer road design, more education to pro mote responsible driving and better law enforcement.
+The real issue seems to be a safer road design, more education to promote responsible driving and better law enforcement.

 A digital CarCam was kindly provided by the RAC